Save £150 with: TRAVEL150

 O'ahu: Honolulu and Waikiki Beach

-O'ahu grabs you from the first moment – with city pulse and tropical feeling in one breath.
-You'll start at Waikiki Beach in Honolulu, where the sun glitters, surfers chase waves and Diamond Head watches over everything like a silent giant.
+O'ahu grabs you from the first moment, with city beats and tropical vibes in one.
+Start at Waikiki Beach in Honolulu, where the sun glitters, surfers chase waves and Diamond Head watches over everything like a silent giant.
 Carry on along winding coastal roads to Kailua, where everyday life runs in slow motion and Lanikai Beach looks like something from a dream.
-Snorkelling in Hanauma Bay, you'll glide through a kaleidoscope of fish before the Byodo Temple immerses you in silence.
-The sweetest stop is fresh pineapple straight from the Dole Plantation.
+In Hanauma Bay, snorkel through a kaleidoscope of fish before the Byodo Temple immerses you in silence.
+And the sweetest snack is fresh pineapple straight from the Dole Plantation.

-Maui feels like a road movie with a tropical setting – winding, surprising and full of highlights.
-The famous Road to Hana snakes along green cliffs, past waterfalls, bamboo forests and hidden coves.
-At the end, the Red Sand Beach awaits – a crescent-shaped bay of red volcanic sand framed by jungle green.
-Whether you're standing above the clouds in Haleakalā National Park or jumping into the turquoise waves at the beaches, Maui shows you nature in all its facets.
+Maui serves up a road trip vibes in a tropical setting – winding, surprising and full of highlights.
+The famous Road to Hana snakes along green cliffs and past waterfalls, bamboo forests and hidden coves.
+At the end, the Red Sand Beach awaits – a crescent-shaped bay of red volcanic sand framed by the green wilderness.
+Whether you're standing above the clouds in Haleakalā National Park or jumping into turquoise waves on one of the many beaches, Maui shows you nature in all its facets.
 And even though Lahaina is beginning anew, you can still feel the spirit of the island here – it remains.
-Maui isn't just beautiful – it touches you.
+Maui isn't just beautiful, it touches you.

 Big Island is pure primal force – an island that bubbles, steams and surprises.
-In Volcanoes National Park, you'll stand amongst lava fields, steaming vents and the still-active Kilauea Volcano – the earth is alive here and you're right in the middle of it.
-Then the switch comes as serpentine roads lead you up to Mauna Kea Mountain, where the air gets thinner and the starry sky becomes cinema.
-In the east, Hilo rushes by – green and tropical – as Rainbow Falls throws its mist into the sun like pure light.
-Heading west, things get quieter as Kona City and Keauhou bring beach life and the best snorkelling spots.
-And suddenly you're at Punalu'u Black Sand Beach – black sand, wild ocean and a goosebump moment.
+In Volcanoes National Park, you'll stand amongst lava fields, steaming vents and the still-active Kilauea volcano.
+The earth is alive here, and you're right in the middle of it.
+Then the switch comes as serpentine roads lead you up to Mauna Kea Mountain, where the air gets thinner and the starry sky delivers pure cinema.
+In the east, Hilo rushes by – green and tropical – as Rainbow Falls throws its mist into the sun's rays like magic.
+Heading west, things get quieter as Kona City and Keauhou serve up beach life and the best snorkelling spots.
+And suddenly, there's Punalu'u Black Sand Beach – black sand, the wild ocean and true goosebump moments.

-Kaua'i is pure nature – wild, enchanted and full of wow moments.
+Kaua'i is nature at its finest – wild, enchanted and full of 'wow' moments.
 Above the Nāpali Coast, jagged cliffs tower like something from a fantasy film, steep and dramatic all the way to the horizon.
 In the west, Waimea Canyon awaits – so surreal that you'll want to look twice.
 Fancy diving in between sights?
-At Tunnels Beach, you'll snorkel amongst reefs and turtles, while Secret Beach and Kauapea Beach deliver solitary calm and wild waves.
+At Tunnels Beach, you can snorkel amongst reefs and turtles, while Secret Beach and Kauapea Beach deliver solitary calm and wild waves.
 And then there are the Wailua Falls – a double waterfall that tumbles over mossy rocks like liquid light.
-Kaua'i feels like a film and it's an experience that stays with you.
+Kaua'i feels like a film, and it's an experience that stays with you.